Best Games Like Cyberpunk 2077

 Developed by: United Front Games, Square Enix Europe

 You might be surprised how Sleeping Dogs made it to this list of best games like Cyberpunk 2077, but there is more than meets the eye as far as aspects like Cyberpunk 2077 go.
-Overall, this game is amazing and it surprised many when it launched.
+Overall, this game is amazing, surprising many when it launched.

-Things like tightly packed streets, a lot of pedestrian, chaos, and chatter make it quite similar to Cyberpunk.
-However, it won’t represent the future and there won’t be any emphasis put on technology in this game.
-Instead, you will play an undercover cop that needs to uncover the illegal underground of the city.
+Things like tightly packed streets, pedestrians, chaos, and chatter make it quite similar to Cyberpunk.
+However, it won’t represent the future, and there won’t be any emphasis on technology in this game.
+Instead, you will play an undercover cop who needs to uncover the illegal underground of the city.

 8. E.Y.E.
 Divine Cybermancy